nit3ch/voipusernumber/README.txt

   Auto registration (new user no verification by caller ID).

 To do:
-  Authentication
+  1. Authentication
-  Registration verification (by SMS?)
+  2. Registration verification (by SMS?)

+Note: This code is originally written by leoburd, i am contributing to it.